wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The result page when looking up UniProt accession [A0A076FRI5](https://www.ebi.ac.uk/interpro/protein/UniProt/A0A076FRI5/) in InterPro.
 You can see the family and domain annotation and on the right the accessions in InterPro and in the member databases.
-You can click on each of these accessions to get to the entry information.
+You can click on each of these accessions to get to the entry information {cite}`interpro_2022`.
 :::

 You may have noticed a colored letter before each InterPro accession, e.g., F before IPR011835 or D before IPR001296 ({numref}`interpro-prot`).
 These icons denote the different InterPro entry types:

-- (Homologous) Superfamily - a large diverse family, usually with shared protein structure
+- (Homologous) Superfamily - a large diverse family, usually with shared protein structure.
 - Family - a group of proteins sharing a common evolutionary origin, reflected by their related functions and similarities in sequence or structure.
-- Domain - a distinct functional or structural unit in a protein, usually responsible for a particular function or interaction
+- Domain - a distinct functional or structural unit in a protein, usually responsible for a particular function or interaction.
-- Repeat - typically a short amino acid sequence that is repeated within a protein
+- Repeat - typically a short amino acid sequence that is repeated within a protein.
 - Site - a group of amino acids with certain characteristics that may be important for protein function, e.g., active sites or binding sites

 :::{figure} images/Week1/interpro-types.png